flaviurosca/product-store/README.md

 # Product Store

-This is a fullstack MERN application that allows users to add, edit, and delete products from a list.
+This is a small, basic fullstack MERN application that allows users to add, edit, and delete products from a list.
 The backend is hosted on Render, and MongoDB Atlas is used as the cloud database provider.

 ## Features